evvic/design-patterns/composite/README.md

 - A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner
 - Composite desing pattern is used to treat both single (scalar) and composite objects uniformly
     - i.e. `Foo` and `Composite<Foo>` have the same APIs
+- Objects can use other objects via inheritance/composition
+- Some composed and singular objects need similar/identical behaviors
+- Composite design patterns allow us to treat both types of objects uniformly

 ## Motivation
 - Objects are using other objects fields/properties/members through inheritance and composition